-In these patients, Tofidence can be given as monotherapy in case of intolerance to MTX or where continued treatment with MTX is inappropriate.
+In these patients, Tocilizumab STADA can be given as monotherapy in case of intolerance to MTX or where continued treatment with MTX is inappropriate.

-Tofidence has been shown to reduce the rate of progression of joint damage as measured by X-ray and to improve physical function when given in combination with methotrexate.
+Tocilizumab STADA has been shown to reduce the rate of progression of joint damage as measured by X-ray and to improve physical function when given in combination with methotrexate.

-Tofidence is indicated for the treatment of coronavirus disease 2019 (COVID-19) in adults who are receiving systemic corticosteroids and require supplemental oxygen or mechanical ventilation.
+Tocilizumab STADA is indicated for the treatment of coronavirus disease 2019 (COVID-19) in adults who are receiving systemic corticosteroids and require supplemental oxygen or mechanical ventilation.

-Tofidence is indicated for the treatment of active systemic juvenile idiopathic arthritis (sJIA) in patients 2 years of age and older, who have responded inadequately to previous therapy with NSAIDs and systemic corticosteroids.
-Tofidence can be given as monotherapy (in case of intolerance to MTX or where treatment with MTX is inappropriate) or in combination with MTX.
+Tocilizumab STADA is indicated for the treatment of active systemic juvenile idiopathic arthritis (sJIA) in patients 2 years of age and older, who have responded inadequately to previous therapy with NSAIDs and systemic corticosteroids.
+Tocilizumab STADA can be given as monotherapy (in case of intolerance to MTX or where treatment with MTX is inappropriate) or in combination with MTX.

-Tofidence in combination with methotrexate (MTX) is indicated for the treatment of juvenile idiopathic polyarthritis (pJIA; rheumatoid factor positive or negative and extended oligoarthritis) in patients 2 years of age and older, who have responded inadequately to previous therapy with MTX.
-Tofidence can be given as monotherapy in case of intolerance to MTX or where continued treatment with MTX is inappropriate.
+Tocilizumab STADA in combination with methotrexate (MTX) is indicated for the treatment of juvenile idiopathic polyarthritis (pJIA; rheumatoid factor positive or negative and extended oligoarthritis) in patients 2 years of age and older, who have responded inadequately to previous therapy with MTX.
+Tocilizumab STADA can be given as monotherapy in case of intolerance to MTX or where continued treatment with MTX is inappropriate.

 4.2 Posology and method of administration